zaphosting/docs/docs/vserver-linux-nextcloud.md

 ---
 id: vserver-linux-nextcloud
 title: Installation of Nextcloud
-description: Information on how to set up a Nextcloud server on your VPS from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up a Nextcloud server on your server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Nextcloud
 ---

-## What is Nextcloud?
+## Introduction

 Nextcloud is an open source cloud solution and fork of Owncloud, which was founded in 2016 by former Owncloud founder Frank Kalitschek.